-- 5.1 The Judicial Branch shall be composed of a Student Court and a Student Supreme Court. - 5.2 All judicial authority shall be vested in the Student Court and the Student Supreme Court. - 5.3 Authority of the Student Court - 5.3.1 Original jurisdiction to hear and rule on cases involving this Constitution, its Bylaws, and the constitutionality of statutory enactments when so requested in writing by a U. T. Pan American student(s). - 5.3.2 Hear and rule on appeals from plaintiffs regarding an election decision of the Office of Student Development.
+5.1 The Judicial Branch shall be composed of a Student Court and a Student Supreme Court [Election-Commission].

+- 5.2 All j[J]udicial authority shall be vested in the Student Court and the Student Supreme Court [Election-Commission]. - 5.3 Authority of the Student Court - 5.3.1 Original jurisdiction to hear and rule on cases involving this Constitution, its By[-]laws, [Election-Gode,] and the constitutionality of statutory enactments [in pursuance thereof] when so requested in writing [a-written-petition] by a U. T. Pan American [University] student(s).